o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/hierarchy.md

     ![Simple Hierarchy Prefab](/images/user-guide/gems/reference/multiplayer/simple_hierarchy_prefab.png)

-1. It is important that the entity with `Network Hierarchy Root Component` as at the top parent entity within the prefab.
+1. It is important that the entity with `Network Hierarchy Root Component` is at the top parent entity within the prefab.
 All other entities should have `Network Hierarchy Child Component` on them.

 ### ImGui Hierarchy Debugger

 O3DE Multiplayer Gem comes with a debugger to help you trouble shoot and analyze hierarchy structure in your level.
-It can be enabled by bringing up ImGui menu.('HOME' key by default.)
-And then selecting `Multiplayer` -> `Multiplayer Hierarchy Debugger`.
+It can be enabled by bringing up ImGui menu ('HOME' key by default), and then selecting `Multiplayer` -> `Multiplayer Hierarchy Debugger`.

 ![Turning On Hierarchy ImGui](/images/user-guide/gems/reference/multiplayer/turning_on_imgui_hierarchy_debugger.png)